 - Click on the Export () button in the top Toolbar or choose the Export option under the File menu. - Type "graphics" in the top field to see just a list of graphics exporters, and then select the one you wish to use.
 For example, if you wish to export an alignment as graphics, select "Alignment graphics" in the list. - Select the data elements to be exported. - Configure any relevant options.
 Detailed descriptions of these are provided below. - Select where the data should be exported to.

-Figure 7.9: Options available when exporting sequences, alignments and read mappings to graphics format files.
+Options available when exporting sequences, alignments and read mappings to graphics format files are shown in figure 8.8.